nickl111/beerlogger/readme.md

+This has been pretty much made obsolete by the Kegland Rapt pill and controller.
+Shoulda commercialised it myself...

 # Beer Logger for Tilt

 Beerlogger is a simple linux service that logs temperature and gravity from a Tilt hydrometer.
 As we are running on a Pi however we can also run a web server and make the results available to the world (though router config and system capacity for this I'm afraid is your problem).